-- a.
-The Appointing Authority must notify an employee in writing at least fifteen (15) days before the effective date of the demotion or reduction in base salary. - b.
-An Appointing Authority may suspend without pay a permanent employee for a time period not to exceed fifteen (15) days as a single penalty or more than thirty (30) days in any one (1) calendar year as an accumulation of several penalties.
-An employee being suspended must be notified in writing no later than one (1) day after the suspension takes effect. - c.
-An Appointing Authority may dismiss an employee with fifteen (15) days' written notice or without fifteen (15) days' notice as follows:
+- a Disciplinary actions may only occur after the Pre-Disciplinary Action process is complete, as outlined in 10.1.B.1.a. - b.
+The Appointing Authority must notify an employee in writing at least fifteen (15) days before the effective date of the demotion, or reduction in base salary. - c.
+An Appointing Authority may suspend a permanent employee without pay for a time period not to exceed fifteen (15) days as a single penalty or more than thirty (30) days in any one (1) calendar year as an accumulation of several penalties.
+An employee being suspended must be notified in writing no later than one (1) day after the suspension takes effect. - d.
+An Appointing Authority may dismiss an employee with fifteen (15)

+days' written notice or without fifteen (15) days' notice as follows:

-- (1) An Appointing Authority may dismiss an employee effective immediately with pay in lieu of the fifteen (15) days' notice period. - (2) An Appointing Authority may dismiss an employee effective immediately without pay in lieu of the fifteen (15) days' notice period if the circumstances are such that the retention of the employee in an active duty status may result in damage to state property or may be injurious to the employee, fellow workers, or the client public.
-The notification for the dismissal is required and must state the cause for the dismissal and in addition the necessity for the immediacy of the action. - d.
+- (1) An Appointing Authority may dismiss an employee effective immediately with pay in lieu of the fifteen (15) days' notice period. - 2) An Appointing Authority may dismiss an employee effective immediately without pay in lieu of the fifteen (15) days' notice period if the circumstances are such that the retention of the employee in an active duty status may result in damage to state property or may be injurious to the employee, fellow workers, or the client public.
+The notification for the dismissal is required and must state the cause for the dismissal and in addition the necessity for the immediacy of the action. - e.
 If an employee is dismissed, suspended, demoted, or incurs a reduction in base salary, the employee will be provided with written notification, which will include the disciplinary action, the specific charges and the employee's right to grieve the disciplinary action. - C. Any University convened meeting requiring the employee's presence regarding corrective action, disciplinary action or investigatory processes will be considered time worked for the employee.
 Prior to a University convened meeting, the employee(s) will be provided up to thirty (30) minutes including travel time, which will be considered time worked, to consult with his/her official representative.
 The role of the employee in regard to University-initiated investigations is to provide information and cooperate with the University's investigation.